TheITVeteran/Agent2077/README.md

 By default the server binds to localhost.
 Enable LAN serving from **Settings → Network** if you want access from other machines on your network.
-Or launch Agent2077 from the terminal with the --listen flag: NODE_ENV=production node dist/index.cjs --listen

 ## Configure a model endpoint